Skip to content

 Retrospective: Belcher- Moggy Hollow – Buck Gardens and the Far Hills Fairgrounds

-Many people may not know that the 12 acre pocket of land on the corner of Main Street and Peapack Gladstone Road has served as the crossroads of Far Hills going back farther than the towns formation in 1921.
+Many people may not know that the 12-acre pocket of land on the corner of Main Street and Peapack Gladstone Road has served as the crossroads of Far Hills going back farther than the formation of the town in 1921.
 The Borough of Far Hills is home to the J. Malcolm Belcher Fairgrounds.
-This park setting is host to numerous events such as the VNA Rummage Sale which occurs bi-annually, the Annual Spring Egg Hunt, there are basketball courts and a swing set for children of all ages, on one side of the Fairgrounds is the beautiful trout stocked Raritan River and around the perimeter is a well maintained track used for running and residents find enjoyment in walking their dogs in the area.
+This park setting is host to numerous events such as the VNA Rummage Sale which occurs bi-annually, and the Annual Spring Egg Hunt, there are basketball courts and a swing set for children of all ages, on one side of the Fairgrounds is the beautiful trout-stocked Raritan River and around the perimeter is a well-maintained track used for running and residents find enjoyment in walking their dogs in the area.

 NOTE: As with all Mr. Local History retrospectives, we often update the post when we learn stories and are sent photos from our community.
 We will continue to expand this piece as information becomes available.
 If you have a story to share, please see the comments section at the end of the post.